The Shawshank Redemption currently beats WALL·E 63–38

 The Verdict Decade Duel

-WALL-E's first thirty minutes — wordless, brave, visually stunning — represent Pixar at its most ambitious.
-But ambition in the opening act isn't the same as devastation at the close, and Shawshank's final sequence delivers an emotional payoff that builds for two hours and lands all at once.
-Red on the bus, Red on the beach, the embrace.
-Voters splitting 63 to 38 give the edge to cumulative storytelling over formal invention, which tracks: in a bracket vote, the film that builds to catharsis beats the film that opens with wonder and gradually becomes conventional.
+WALL-E’s first thirty minutes — wordless, brave, visually stunning — represent Pixar at its most ambitious.
+But ambition in the opening act isn’t the same as devastation at the close, and Shawshank’s final sequence delivers an emotional payoff that builds for two hours and lands all at once.
+Freeman’s voice carrying the narration to its conclusion is one of cinema’s great emotional releases.
+Voters splitting 63 to 37 give the edge to cumulative storytelling over formal invention: in a bracket vote, the film that builds to catharsis beats the film that opens with wonder and gradually becomes conventional.

 The Numbers